sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/35-phase3_device_configuration.md

 The solution to this problem is to *calibrate* the ESCs with the FC.
 In this context, **calibration** means getting all the ESCs to have the same PWM-to-RPM understanding from the FC.
 In this section, you will calibrate your ESCs.

-Note that symptoms of no calibration include:

-- Scorching hot motors.
-- A drone that lists to one side during flight.
-- Motors that appear to spin at different speeds.
+Note that symptoms of no calibration include: scorching hot motors, a drone that lists to one side during flight, motors that appear to spin at different speeds.

 1. **Make sure no propellers are attached to your drone's motors**!